rennsport/hospital-readmission-predictors/SUBMISSION.md

 **Initial Insights**
 A preliminary descriptive analysis revealed several trends:

-- **Visit history strongly predicted readmission**: patients with no prior visits had a 36% readmission rate versus 58% for those with one or more.
+- **Visit history strongly predicts readmission**: patients with no prior visits had a 36% readmission rate versus 58% for those with one or more.
-- **Clinical complexity correlated with risk**: readmitted patients had longer stays (4.6 vs. 4.3 days), more medications (16.4 vs. 15.7), and more diagnoses (7.7 vs. 7.2).
+- **Clinical complexity correlates with risk**: readmitted patients had longer stays (4.6 vs. 4.3 days), more medications (16.4 vs. 15.7), and more diagnoses (7.7 vs. 7.2).
-- **Treatment changes mattered**: patients with medication changes during a stay were readmitted more often.
+- **Treatment changes matter**: patients with medication changes during a stay were readmitted more often.

-These findings suggested that both chronicity and care intensity are central to readmission risk.
+These findings suggest that both chronicity and care intensity are most likely central to readmission risk.

 ![prior_visits](./visualizations/prior_visits.png)